nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 2.4 Model component
 `Model` manages and stores Burdens's tasklist data and user's preferences. <br>
 `Model` exposes an UnmodifiableObservableList<ReadOnlyTask> that can be 'observed' by other components<br>
-&nbsp;&nbsp; e.g. the UI can be bound to this list and will automatically update when the data in the list change.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; e.g. the UI can be bound to this list and will automatically update when the data in the list change.
 <p align="center">
    <img src="images/ModelClassDiagram.png" width="800"><br>
    Figure 2.4.1 : Structure of the Model Component